 and how we do it

-Good marketing is the effective investment of time and resource directed at the most efficient marketing channel(s) to achieve profit.
+Good marketing is the effective investment of time and resources, directed at the most efficient marketing channel(s), to achieve profit.

 A simple test for your existing marketing efficiency:

 Does each £1 invested in your company result in more than £1 in profit back?
 Can you measure it?

 Do you wonder if your digital strategy is adequate but not stellar?
 That you could be investing your time and money better?